Mitalipanagol/Salesforce-AI-Enabled-Hospital---Pharmacy-Management/README.md

 ## 1️.
 Requirement Gathering

 ### **Problem Statement**
-Currently, most hospitals and clinics rely on **manual or disconnected processes**:
+Currently, most hospitals and clinics rely on manual or disconnected processes:
-- Appointments scheduled via phone or manually on paper.
+1. Appointments scheduled via phone or manually on paper.
-- Medicine inventory tracked through spreadsheets, often leading to stockouts or expired medicines.
+2. Medicine inventory tracked through spreadsheets, often leading to stockouts or expired medicines.
-- Billing is manual and error-prone, especially with insurance processing.
+3. Billing is manual and error-prone, especially with insurance processing.
-- Patient reminders are inconsistent or nonexistent.
+4. Patient reminders are inconsistent or nonexistent.
+5. No system to proactively remind patients when their medicine stock is about to finish.
-- Administrators lack real-time dashboards for monitoring operations.
+6. Administrators lack real-time dashboards for monitoring operations.

 These issues lead to inefficiencies, delays, errors, and poor patient experience.

 ### **Solution**
 A Salesforce-based centralized system to:
-- Manage **patients, doctors, nurses, and pharmacists** profiles.
+-Manage **patients, doctors, nurses, and pharmacists profiles**.
 - Track **appointments, medicine inventory, and expiry**.
 - Automate **billing and insurance processing**.
 - Send **automatic reminders** to patients for appointments and medicine pickups.
 - Provide **dashboards and reports** for administrators.
 - Implement **role-based access** for different users.
-- Leverage **AI features** for stock prediction and alternative medicine suggestions.
+- Leverage **AI features** for:
+    1. Predicting stock shortages.
+    2. Suggesting alternative medicines.
+    3. Calculating patient medicine consumption and sending refill notifications.
+    4. Auto-placing refill orders when the patient clicks "Yes" on a reminder.

 ---